CoolmanCZ/rajce/README.md

-# Rajce album downloader - Ultimate++ application
+# Rajce album downloader - U++ application

-Rajce album downloader is the Ultimate++ GUI application to retrieve images/videos from the [www.rajce.net](http://www.rajce.net) (Czech social network and photo album).
+Rajce album downloader is the U++ GUI application to retrieve images/videos from the [www.rajce.net](http://www.rajce.net) (Czech social network and photo album).
 It supports downloading from password protected albums of the user.

-[Ultimate++](http://www.ultimatepp.org/) is a C++ cross-platform rapid application development framework focused on programmers productivity.
+[U++](http://www.ultimatepp.org/) is a C++ cross-platform rapid application development framework focused on programmers productivity.
 It includes a set of libraries (GUI, SQL, etc.), and an integrated development environment.

 # AppVeyor build status